eclipse-kuksa/kuksa-databroker/doc/terminology.md

 Attributes are signals that have a default value, specified by its default member in VSS.
 Like sensors, attribute values can also change, similar to sensor values.
 The latter can be useful for attribute values that are likely to change during the lifetime of the vehicle.
 However, attribute values should typically not change more than once per ignition cycle.
 Example: `Vehicle.VehicleIdentification.VIN`. [[Source]](https://covesa.github.io/vehicle_signal_specification/rule_set/data_entry/attributes/)

 ## Value
 The value of a signal.
 The data type of the value must match the data type specified in the VSS entry for the signal.

+#### for kuksa.val.v1
-Currently KUKSA.val supports the _current_value_ for sensors, actuators and attributes as well as _target_value_ for actuators
+kuksa.val.v1 supports the _current_value_ for sensors, actuators and attributes as well as _target_value_ for actuators

+#### for kuksa.val.v2:
+There is not _current value_ or _target value_ concepts, there are just simply _data value_ for sensors, actuators and attributes.

 ## Metadata
 Metadata of a VSS signal is data belonging to a signal, that is not the value.
 Standard VSS metadata are [unit](https://covesa.github.io/vehicle_signal_specification/rule_set/data_entry/data_units/) and [datatype](https://covesa.github.io/vehicle_signal_specification/rule_set/data_entry/data_types/) as well as some human readable description or comments.
 Custom metadata entries may be defined in [VSS overlays](https://covesa.github.io/vehicle_signal_specification/rule_set/overlay/).
 Currently KUKSA.val does not support custom metadata.